 - Add the tofu, shrimp, and scallops.
 Stir and boil for 1 minute.

-- Stir in the cornstarch slurry (3 tablespoons cornstarch + 9 tablespoons water) and cook until slightly thickened.
+- Stir in the cornstarch slurry (3 tablespoons of cornstarch and 9 tablespoons of water) and cook until slightly thickened.

 - Add the second seasoning and bring the soup to a full boil.